Reigate: Geology

 Woodhatch lies on the Weald Clay, a sedimentary rock primarily consisting of mudstone that was deposited in the early Cretaceous.
 Much of Reigate is on the strata of the Lower Greensand Group.
 This group is multi-layered and includes the sandy Hythe Beds overlain by the clayey Sandgate Beds, which together form the high ground of Priory Park.
 Reigate Heath and the town centre are on quartz-rich Folkestone Beds and the water-filled part of the castle moat is dug into narrow band of clay present in the sandstone.
 To the north of the railway line is the Gault Formation, a stiff, blue-black, shaly clay, deposited in a deep-water marine environment.
 At the base of the North Downs is a thin outcrop of Upper Greensand, above which lies the Chalk Group.

-A number of quarries have operated in the Reigate area.
 Weald clay was dug for brickmaking at Brown's Brickyard in Woodhatch.
 Building sand was excavated from Barnards Pit, to the west of the town, and at Wray Common Road to the east.
 Seams of silver sand which occur in the Folkestone Beds were quarried for glass making and the caves beneath the castle may originally have been excavated for this purpose, before being used as cellars.
 There is also evidence of ironstone extraction in the town, although this practice is thought to have ceased by 1650.

-Reigate Stone was mined from the Upper Greensand from Medieval times until the mid-20th century and was used in the construction of several local buildings, including the castle, Reigate Priory and St Mary's Church.
-There are the remains of a number of old chalk pits to the north of the town and lime is thought to have been produced at a site at the base of Colley Hill, although the age of the workings is uncertain.
+Reigate Stone was mined from the Upper Greensand from medieval times until the mid-20th century and was used in the construction of several local buildings, including the castle, Reigate Priory and St Mary's Church.
+To the north of the town are the remains of several old chalk pits and lime is thought to have been produced at a site at the base of Colley Hill, although the age of the workings is uncertain.